PredictiveEcology/SpaDES.tools/cran-comments.md

 There were 2 NOTEs

-1. Alex Chubaty took over the maintainer role for this submission;

-2. The suggested package `NLMR` is available in a additional repository, for which we provide instructions for installation:
+1. The suggested package `NLMR` is available in a additional repository, for which we provide instructions for installation:

     The Description field contains
         "https://PredictiveEcology.r-universe.dev"